Q: Do we apply for Financial Aid (also referred to as Tuition Assistance) before or after applying for admission?

 Each year, approximately 80 students qualify for the merit-based scholarships and we award 18-20 scholarships.
 More information regarding these scholarships can be found here.

 Q: When and how can I register for the HSPT Entrance Exam?

 A: OLP has always been committed to a holistic admission process, with the Admissions Committee considering all aspects of an applicant's file.
 With that in mind, as COVID-19 continues to impact standardized testing processes, it has become clear that adjustments need to be made to our policy regarding standardized testing this year.
 For the 2020-2021 admission cycle, OLP will not host the HSPT Entrance Exam nor will we require the scores in the evaluation of the applicants.
 We are confident that the information we gather in the admission process will provide us with a holistic view of each applicant.

 Having said that, we will host and require the HSPT in March (following admission notification) for course placement purposes of all newly enrolled students.
 Details regarding this process will be forthcoming.

 Q: Where can I find the teacher/principal recommendation forms?

-A: Once your application for admission has been submitted, you will log back into the Parent Portal using the same login information you used for the application.
+A: Once your application for admission has been submitted, you will log back into the Blackbaud Parent Portal using the same login information you used for the application.
 You will be directed to a checklist with remaining items to complete.
-These items include the principal, math teacher and English teacher recommendation forms.
+These items include the Principal/Head of School, Math Teacher and English Teacher recommendation forms.
 You will be asked to submit their email addresses for the forms to be sent to them.
-They will complete these forms electronically and once submitted, will automatically be checked off on your checklist.
+They will complete these forms electronically and, once submitted, will automatically be checked off on your checklist.
 Please ensure you have current email addresses for your daughter’s principal/teachers and that you enter them correctly.

 Q: How do I request grades from my current school?